christopherwilches/Autonomous-Trading-System/docs/11_limitations_and_future.md

 - daily selection becomes a fast decision step
 - heavy testing becomes a background research cycle run on a schedule
 - the live system benefits from accumulated evidence instead of repeating the same tests

----

-## What this project is and is not

-This repository is a systems engineering and research project.
-It is not a claim of guaranteed profits.
-Market behavior changes and all live trading involves risk.

-The value of the project is the architecture
-- structured experimentation (MP1 variation testing)
-- reproducible evaluation across datasets
-- measurable selection logic using explicit metrics
-- safety-driven execution design (TSH, caps on capital)
-- a clear roadmap to scale into a more professional research engine to a fully black-box research engine